redpanda-data-university/rp-use-cases-algo-trading/README.md

 # Redpanda University
 [Redpanda University][rpu] is a series of courses that will teach you the basics of event streaming, and will help you gain hands-on experience with a new data streaming platform called [Redpanda][rp].

+## Disclosure
+This course and the corresponding code were created for illustrative purposes only, and neither Redpanda nor the contributors to this course are recommending any specific trading strategies, stocks, or cryptocurrencies.
+Our intent is to help you explore this exciting field by creating a fun and foundational project to help you learn.
+It's up to you to test your strategies fully before deploying them to a live trading environment.

 ## RP Use Cases: Algorithmic Trading
 This repository contains code examples for the Algorithmic Trading course from [Redpanda University][rpu].
 The following chapters are included: